FREE SPEECH HISTORY TIMELINE

 – United States Declaration of Independence (July 4, 1776)

-In September, 1776, Pennsylvania becomes the first state in America to elevate freedom of speech, press and religion to constitutional rights.
-The Pennsylvania Constitution or Declaration of Rights of 1776 states:
+Pennsylvania is the first state in America to declare freedom of speech, press and religion to constitutional rights.
+The Pennsylvania Constitution of September 1776 states:

 “II.
-That all men have a natural and unalienable right to worship Almighty God according to the dictates of their own consciences and understanding: And that no man ought or of right can be compelled to attend any religious worship, or erect or support any place of worship, or maintain any ministry, contrary to, or against, his own free will and consent … And that no authority can or ought to be vested in, or assumed by any power whatever, that shall in any case interfere with, or in any manner controul, the right of conscience in the free exercise of religious worship.”
+That all men have a natural and unalienable right to worship Almighty God according to the dictates of their own consciences and understanding … And that no authority can or ought to be vested in, or assumed by any power whatever, that shall in any case interfere with, or in any manner controul, the right of conscience in the free exercise of religious worship.”

 “XII.
 That the people have a right to freedom of speech, and of writing, and publishing their sentiments; therefore the freedom of the press ought not to be restrained.”